Escape over a saddle by coloured noise: theory and numerics: Method of Division

-for some step sizes $\alpha_\theta$ and $\alpha_\phi$.
-Detailed discussion on the norm of the gradient is in Appendix \ref{gradientnorm}. \item Repeat steps (a)-(c) until the norm of the overall gradient is sufficiently small. \end{enumerate} \item Update the penalty parameters:
+and update $\eta$ and $\phi_0$ using a chosen optimisation algorithm. \item Repeat steps (a)-(c) until the norm of the overall gradient is strictly smaller than $\tau_{\text{grad}}$. \end{enumerate} \item Update the penalty parameter and the Lagrange multiplier with some chosen constant $1<c\ll 2$: